SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-16-natural-vs-vaccine-immunity.md

 They're looking at the SIREN study
 <sup id="fn5a">[[5]](#fn5)</sup>, which looked at infection rates in healthcare workers in
 the UK.
-They compared infection rates in antibody-positive subjects (presumably recovered from COVID-19) to antibody-negative subjects (presumed COVID-19 na&iuml;ve).
+SIREN compared infection rates in antibody-positive subjects (presumably recovered from COVID-19) to antibody-negative subjects (presumed COVID-19 na&iuml;ve).

 The general conclusion of the SIREN study, the scientific source for the reports, is: